 Avoid Crowded Areas/Avoid Waiting in Line

 When you go to the parks, try to avoid high-traffic areas as much as possible.
-Disney will have whatever queues there are spaced out so guests can stay a safe distance away from each other.
+Disney has the queues spaced out so guests can stay a safe distance away from each other.
 Respect these distances.

 When checking into your hotel, use the online check-in option instead of waiting in line in the hotel lobby.
 The same goes for dining where you should use the Mobile Ordering service at quick service restaurants so you can skip the line.